Get offer plus promotions and updates. Review our privacy policy.

 Learn how modern intrusion and motion sensors work—and make homes safer.

-many other ways to use door and window sensors to protect property and loved
+There are many other ways to use door and window sensors to protect property and loved ones

 In addition to doors and windows, you can use these sensors to monitor any items in your home that open and close—liquor cabinets, safes, file cabinets, mailboxes, and more.
 This can come in handy if you want to protect loved ones from dangers inside your home, ensure that older children and domestic service providers are fulfilling their obligations, or safeguard valuable items and sensitive papers from snooping visitors.
 Here are some specific ways you can use Frontpoint’s Door and Window Sensors to your advantage: